 - Begin by preheating the oven to 450 degrees and lining 2 baking sheets with foil.

-- Toss cubed sweet potatoes with olive oil, salt and pepper and lay out on one of the baking sheets.
-Bake for 25-35 minutes, turning halfway through, until potato cubes are golden and slightly crispy.
+- Toss cubed sweet potatoes with olive oil, salt and pepper and lay them out on one of the baking sheets.
+Bake for 25-35 minutes, turning halfway through until potato cubes are golden and slightly crispy.

-- Just before the potatoes are done cooking, remove from the oven and layer spinach on top.
+- Just before the potatoes are done cooking, remove them from the oven and layer spinach on top.
 Put back in the oven for the last 2-3 minutes or until spinach is wilted.
-Lower the oven to 400 degrees
+Lower the oven to 400 degrees.

 - Once the veggies are cool, in a separate bowl mix together the sweet potatoes and spinach with the rice.
 Season with salt and pepper and set aside.

-- Once cooked, remove from oven and transfer to serving plate.
+- Once cooked, remove from the oven and transfer to a serving plate.
 Top with maple-spiced pepitas and a light drizzle of maple syrup.
 Enjoy!

 Disclaimer: Although plantbasedonabudget.com attempts to provide accurate nutritional information, kindly note that these are only estimates.
 Nutritional information may be affected based on the product type, the brand that was purchased, and in other unforeseeable ways.
 Plantbasedonabudget.com will not be held liable for any loss or damage resulting for your reliance on nutritional information.
 If you need to follow a specific caloric regimen, please consult your doctor first.